khoji-code/Data-Science-AI-for-Business-Portfolio/Projects/README.md

 ## Key Concepts Explained

 * **Clickstream Analysis**: The process of analyzing the path a user takes through a website, which is represented as a sequence of clicks or events.
 * **LSTM (Long Short-Term Memory)**: A special type of Recurrent Neural Network (RNN) that is excellent at learning patterns from sequential data.
-It has internal "memory cells" that allow it to remember important information over long sequences, making it ideal for understanding user journeys [cite: uploaded:Predicting_Customer's_Next_Action_in_an_Online_Shopping_Clickstream(1).ipynb].
+It has internal "memory cells" that allow it to remember important information over long sequences, making it ideal for understanding user journeys.
 * **Embedding Layer**: A deep learning layer used in NLP and sequence modeling that learns a dense vector representation for each item in a vocabulary (e.g., each event type).
 This allows the model to capture the semantic similarity between items.
 * **Padding**: The process of adding a special value (usually zero) to shorter sequences to ensure that all sequences in a batch have the same length, which is a requirement for training deep learning models.

----

-## Results

-The trained LSTM model demonstrated a strong ability to predict the next user action, achieving a high **accuracy of 96.6%** on the test set [cite: uploaded:Predicting_Customer's_Next_Action_in_an_Online_Shopping_Clickstream(1).ipynb].
-The confusion matrix and classification report confirmed that the model was particularly effective at predicting the most frequent and important user actions [cite: uploaded:Predicting_Customer's_Next_Action_in_an_Online_Shopping_Clickstream(1).ipynb].
-This project successfully shows that LSTMs are a powerful tool for understanding and predicting sequential user behavior in an e-commerce environment.
 ---
 ---